*A partnership with:*

 Global FinPrint is a Paul G. Allen initiative that has gathered an international research team to collect vital data on the depleted number of elasmobranchs in the world’s oceans.
 The project launched in summer 2015, conducting surveys of sharks, rays, and other types of marine life on coral reefs on a global scale using baited remote underwater video (BRUV), an efficient and non-invasive method.
 Using a single survey technique to obtain both time series and spatial data at sites around the world, Global FinPrint will be the first globally standard survey of elasmobranch diversity and abundance over the world’s continental and insular shelves, with a key focus on coral reef ecosystems.
 This large-scale effort will seek to fill the knowledge gaps in human impacts, habitat use and baseline abundance, aiding management and conservation efforts for elasmobranchs.

-Blue Resources Trust undertook the Sri Lanka component of the Global FinPrint Project in collaboration with scientists from the Australian Institute of Marine Science (AIMS).
+For Phase 1 (2017) Blue Resources Trust undertook the Sri Lanka component of the Global FinPrint Project in collaboration with scientists from the Australian Institute of Marine Science (AIMS).
 Blue Resources Trust carried out the BRUV surveys on Sri Lanka’s east and west coasts with the assistance of Sri Lanka’s Department of Wildlife Conservation (DWC), deploying BRUVs around Colombo, Pigeon Island National Park, Nilaveli and Pasikudah.
 The project pioneered the use of BRUVS in Sri Lanka and was the first comprehensive fishery-independent study of elasmobranchs in Sri Lanka.
-Data generated by the project can be used to aid the management of elasmobranch populations in Sri Lanka and provide a baseline for future research in the field in Sri Lanka.

 Primary Objectives